S3-working-group/s3-practical-guide/content/src/appendix/links.md

 ## Links

-**Latest version of the Practical Guide:**

-The latest online version of the Practical Guide at <http://patterns.sociocracy30.org> can be annotated via hypothes.is and comes with an alphabetical index and a pattern map for easy navigation.
+The **latest online version** of the Practical Guide at <http://patterns.sociocracy30.org> can be annotated via hypothes.is and comes with an alphabetical index and a pattern map for easy navigation.

 Various other formats and languages of the practical guide can be found at <http://sociocracy30.org/guide/>